Viscosity solutions of Hamilton-Jacobi equation in $RCD(K,\infty)$ spaces and applications to large deviations: Preliminaries

 for some constant $C>0$ called compression constant. \end{itemize} \end{Definition}

-In \cite{Ambrosio-Trevisan14} the authors prove that under suitable assumptions on the $v_t$'s, Regular Lagrangian Flows exist and are unique.
-We shall use the following formulation of their result (weaker than the one provided in \cite{Ambrosio-Trevisan14}):
+In \cite[Theorems 4.3 and 4.6]{Ambrosio-Trevisan14} the authors prove that under suitable assumptions on the $v_t$'s, Regular Lagrangian Flows exist and are unique.
+We shall use the following formulation of their result (weaker than the one provided in \cite{Ambrosio-Trevisan14}).
+Since in this manuscript we are going to deal only with gradient vector fields, the space $W^{1,2}_C(T\X)$ appearing in the statement below needs not be defined.

 \begin{Theorem} Let $(\X,\sfd,\mm)$ be an $\RCD(K,\infty)$ space and $(v_t)\in L^1([0,1],W^{1,2}_C(T\X))$ be such that $v_t\in D({\rm div})$ for a.e.\ $t$ and

 Then there exists a unique, up to $\mm$-a.e.\ equality, Regular Lagrangian Flow $F$ for $(v_t)$.